wdi-pvd/wdi-pvd-1/graduation-requirements.md

 - Complete at least 80% of your homework over the whole course
 - Complete and present each of WDI's four projects
 - Be absent no more than 2 days over the whole course
+  - There are no excused absences
 - Be tardy no more than 5 days over the whole course
+  - There are no excused tardies
 - Complete the [Job Seeker Toolkit before Outcomes Bootcamp](https://docs.google.com/document/d/1dTtTYLM6Ev6XUvmWm4iuxhC-wTMuTllqXR2CNoDJ_Ik/edit#heading=h.vrvrq0gile16)

 > Please reference our [attendance](attendance.md) and [homework](homework-policy.md) policies for more information.